Mediation in Family Law

 Benefits of mediation

-Mediation is one of the first points of call during family law disputes because it is less formal, more cost effective and allows the parties to have greater control and management of the process and the outcome.
+Family law mediation is one of the first points of call during family law disputes because it is less formal, more cost effective and allows the parties to have greater control and management of the process and the outcome.
 For some disputes, mediation can provide a faster solution to the issues at hand and is a much more effective way of moving forward without having to go to court.
 Mediation is confidential and allows the parties to talk openly about the issues they are having, allowing each to be heard.

 Where to find dispute resolution services

-There are a number of private and government-funded services available to those who are interested in pursuing mediation.
+There are a number of private and government-funded services available to those who are interested in pursuing family law mediation.
 Private FDR practitioners may be found through this register, but it should be noted that private providers set their own fees.

 Some of the key government-funded services include: